razielgdn/black-and-blue-pill-plus-with-openBLT/README.md

      +#define VECT_TAB_OFFSET  0x00002000U /*!< Vector Table base offset field.
                                         This value must be a multiple of 0x200. */
      ```
+3. For instructions on how to compile the demo applications, refer to the [demo documentation](doc/demos/compile-demos.md)

 ## Using OpenBLT
 Once the bootloader has been successfully flashed onto the microcontroller, you can begin using OpenBLT to perform firmware updates over supported communication interfaces such as UART, and CAN, <!-- USB, or TCP/IP,--> depending on your configuration.
 Feaser provides several tools to interface with the bootloader and flash application binaries: